ConorWilliams/ballot/README.md

 ## Details about the ballot

 The ballot code formulates the task as solving the balanced linear [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem).
-This means we define a [cost function](src/cost.hpp) which assigns a cost to allocating any student to any room.
-The student-room pairs are then permuted until the global minimum of the cost funtion (summed over all pair) is found.
+We define a [cost function](src/cost.hpp) which assigns a value to allocating any student to any room.
+The student-room pairs are then permuted until the global minimum of the cost function (value summed over all pair) is found.
 This is done using the [Jonker-Volgenant algorithm](https://doi.org/10.1007/BF02278710).

 In order to allow the possibility that all students get kicked off the ballot the list of rooms is augmented with p (the number of people) "kicked-rooms".
 To ensure balanced assignment the missing preference-free null-people are appended to the